School of Nursing - Director's Welcome

 - The RN-BSN Track for those students who have graduated from an accredited NLN associate degree or diploma school of nursing, who are already Registered Professional Nurses (RNs), and who wish to earn their baccalaureate nursing degree in order to advance their career opportunities.

 MSN Program.
-There are three tracks within the MSN program.
+There are two tracks within the MSN program.

 - The Nurse Educator (NE) Track for RNs who already have their BSN degree.
 (Track 1)